ventus-ag/docs/_docs/coretasks/Scaling.md

 **Scaling down:**

-If yoou no longer need in additionlanls nodes, you can resize your Node count as we done on upper steps by way `Cloud/Kubernetes/"Your Cluster Name"/Resize`
+If you no longer need in additionlanls nodes, you can resize your Node count as we done on upper steps by way `Cloud/Kubernetes/"Your Cluster Name"/Resize`